tiy-durham-fe-cohort4/resources/feedback/week6.md

 This includes some feedback from week 4 which I had neglected to send!

+## Hover effects

+Some of you were showing/hiding elements when the mouse hovers over a section of the page.

+(e.g. showing edit and delete links when the mouse hovers over an li)

+That's great, but be aware of these pitfalls:

+- Visually impaired people can't hover, so they won't have access to links that are only visible on hover
+- People using mobile devices can't hover, so *they* won't hae access to those links, either!

 ## Binding events over and over again

 This code: